 Some CME courses earn Maintenance of Certification (MOC) points/credits.
 In general, CME that qualifies for MOC points or credits are the ones that are accredited by the Accreditation Council for Continuing Medical Education (ACCME).
 The CME provider will collect and submit your completion information so that ABIM may award your ABIM MOC points.

 If you have taken CME in the past six months, you can check to see if it is eligible for MOC credit.
 Contact the CME provider and ask if it is eligible for MOC.
-You can also check with your board.
-For example, the American Board of Internal Medicine has a MOC activity finder where you can search activities for eligibility.
+You can also check with your board or use a tool like ACCME’s CME Finder where you can search activities for eligibility.

 Both learning and quality improvement activities may earn MOC points.
 ACCME says that these types of activities include: